-Evidence gathered from the key documents and presentation will be analysed and contained within the Scrutiny Panel's final report.
-The comments of the Scrutiny Panel will be minuted and published publicly within the Council's meeting management system.
+Evidence gathered from the key witnesses will be analysed and contained within the Scrutiny Panel's final report.
+The comments of the key witnesses will be minuted and published publicly within the Council's meeting management system.

 Should the Scrutiny Panel conclude the need for recommendations for change; the expected impact of these changes will be detailed within the Scrutiny Panel's final report.